 Dental Implants and Bone Loss

 Earlier we mentioned bone loss as a possible factor limiting the possibility of dental implants.
 If your surgeon determines that your current jaw bone will not support a dental implant, there are ways around this.
 Currently, three different techniques can be used: bone augmentation, ridge expansion, and a sinus lift.
-These techniques work to build and better stabilize the jaw bone, allowing for dental implants.
+These techniques work to build and better stabilize the jaw bone, allowing for implants.

 In addition, bone implants themselves can help avoid bone loss.
 As you age, lose teeth, or have certain medical conditions, you can experience bone loss.
 This is common in patients with dentures.
 Without teeth, the jaw bone tends to shrink.
 By using dental implants, the fusion of bone to the screw promotes bone growth and you do not experience traditional bone loss.
 Dental implants actually help you maintain your natural jaw bone structure.

 Why Choose Implants Over Other Options?